Loading, please wait...

 In the case that the homeowner has already moved out of the home, it is possible to arrange a "vacant staging".
 The home stager rents furniture and accessories for a few months or as long as necessary, and the cost is typically around 1-2% of the list price to purchase these materials.
 Some stagers maintain their own inventory of furniture and accessories and may add a rental cost on top of their fee.

 (2 hour consultation)

 High: $6,000 (over) (massive undertaking)

-Cost to hire a home stager may vary depending on the state or city.
+Cost to hire a home stager varies greatly by region.
 Get free estimates from home stagers in your city.